ardishko/OuterHeaven/README.md

 in the nixos installer.

+# What to do post-install? (note for self)
+(In order)

+1 - Import sops keys

+2 - Create a user password

+3 - Create a root password

+And with that, you'll get this config on a brand new computer!
+Hopefully.
 # Versioning

 The versioning would be largely inconsistent if I version every update since this is something I modify daily or at the very worst weekly BUT when there is a major change I will bump the number up from 2.0 -> 3.0 for example.
 I will update the current major version we're on when I release big updates for this config such as changes to config structre.